-The candidate will be required to produce short responses in the target language and English to written and spoken texts.
-There will also be a translation into English.
-The topics covered are aspects of French/ Spanish speaking society, artistic culture in the French/Spanish speaking world and grammar.
+The candidate will be required to produce short responses to written and spoken texts.
+There will also be summary and translation tasks.
+Students have individual control over listening tasks and sit this exam with a computer and headphones which means that they can pause and repeat material as needed.

+The topics covered are current aspects of French/ German speaking society, artistic culture in the French/German speaking world and an indepth study of grammar.

-Paper 2: Writing based on a studied text or film plus a translation into French/Spanish
+Paper 2: Writing in the target language based on a studied text and film